-Etiquette Classes >> Etiquette Classes for Kids >> Dining Etiquette Class for Children
+Etiquette Classes >> Etiquette Classes for Kids >> Private Dining Etiquette Class for Children

-Children’s Dining Etiquette Class
+Children’s Private Dining Etiquette Class

 Available for ages 5-12

-In this class the children will learn:
+In this 1-on-1 class your child will learn:

 Eating pace